mcroydon/arduino-sketches/README.md

 ## License

 These sketches are released under the MIT License.
+Note that sketches may link to libraries released under different licenses:

+* [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) is relased under the LGPL.